All States have minimum limits for liability insurance. Here are the minimum limits for each State in which AGENT2000 is licensed to do business:

 After the accident happened, knowing that I had comprehensive and collision coverage, including GAP coverage on my car, medical payments coverage, and rental car coverage, I reported the claim to my insurance company and began the claims process.
 I didn’t know who the other driver was or his insurance carrier.
 I knew that the driver who ran the red light was sighted at the scene, so it was not hard to determine fault.

-I gave my company all the information I had at the time and started the claims process.
+I gave my company all the information I had and started the claims process.
 My company authorized and arranged a rental car and set up an inspection of the vehicle, and asked the repair shop for an estimate.
-I gave the ambulance company, hospital, and doctor's office my insurance information.
+I gave the ambulance company, hospital, and doctor’s office my insurance information.
 Therefore, I did not have to pay a deductible or copay.

-Within a few days, I was contacted by the at-fault driver's insurance company.
+Within a few days, I was contacted by the at-fault driver’s insurance company.
 The adjuster told me they had accepted responsibility for the accident.
-Still, there was likely an issue because he had one step higher than that State minimum limits; he did not have enough limits for the two cars he had totaled in the accident.
-She advised that she would contact my insurance company and let them know that they would be paying out on a proportionate basis.
+Still, there was likely an issue because he had one step higher than the State minimum limits; he did not have enough limits for the two cars he had totaled in the accident.
+She advised that she would contact my insurance company and let them know that they would pay out proportionately.
 That means that they take the total value of both vehicles and determine what percentage each car is of the total.
 Then each vehicle owner or their insurance company gets paid out that percentage in property damage.
 In my case, they paid my insurance carrier about $15,600.
 You are probably wondering what about the remaining $30,400 paid out.
 All or part of $30,400 will be covered by what the company gets from salvaging my vehicle.
 If there is still a balance remaining, the company can go after the at-fault driver for the remaining balance.
-If the driver doesn't have the assets to cover it, they will likely cover it under underinsured motorists coverage, which is part of most states' uninsured motorist coverage.
+If the driver doesn’t have the assets to cover it, they will likely cover it under underinsured motorists coverage, which is part of most states’ uninsured motorist coverage.